 On December 7, 2004, Wright signed a three-year, 21 million dollar deal with the New York Yankees.
 That deal, signed almost simultaneously with the equally-large deal offered to Carl Pavano, was much criticized given Wright's history of inconsistency and injuries.
 As it turned out, the criticisms were justified: Wright was nowhere near as good with the Yankees as he had been with the Braves.
 He made only 13 starts in 2005, with a 5-5, 6.08 record, and missed the postseason with yet another injury.
 In 2006, he improved to 11-7, 4.49, making him in effect a league-average starting pitcher.
 He started one game in the ALDS against the Detroit Tigers, which he lost by giving up 5 hits and 3 runs in 2 2/3 innings.

 On November 12, 2006, the Yankees traded Wright to the Baltimore Orioles for Chris Britton and cash.
 The Orioles were responsible for paying only $3 million of the $7 million left on Wright's contract.

 Wright's shoulder problems returned in the 2007 and caused him to spend time on the disabled list twice; he did make three starts in April, each five innings or less, but lost all three of them and accumulated a 6.97 ERA.
 The Orioles reported that Wright's velocity was also down.
-Wright had started a rehab assignment in September and after 3 games he decided to go home ending the rest of the season and maybe his career.
-On October 1, 2007, the Orioles released Wright.
+Wright had started a rehab assignment in September and after 3 games he decided to go home ending the rest of the season.
+On October 1, 2007, the Orioles released him.